Editorial – September 2002

 Out of the 70 Jewish POWS handed over to the Germans whom I found mentioned in archives in Finland ? at least 18 are under 25 years of age ? hardly commissars.
 At least 18 are rank and file soldiers ? privates ? hardly political agitators.
 We find carpenters, photographer, barbers, postal workers, a decorator, a musician ? hardly political activists.

-Indeed ? many are older, some are officers, Professor Malkis being a Regimental Commissar and Ratner a historian and a commissary.
 My conclusion ? some were indeed considered ?politically dangerous?, but many definitely not.
 They were handed over in exchange for Germany handing over POWs, who were from Finnish related- peoples intended to settle Karelia.

 What happened in October 1942, that halted this process??